insideout10/wordlift-plugin/src/readme.txt

 == Changelog ==

-= 3.39.0 (????-??-??) =
+= 3.39.0 (2022-11-01) =
-* Feature: add support for WPML for WooCommerce for shipping methods structured data.
+* Feature: Add support for WPML for WooCommerce for shipping methods structured data.
+* Feature [#1599](https://github.com/insideout10/wordlift-plugin/issues/1599): Add alternate name to website markup.
+* Feature: Configure include or exclude URLs for an easy A/B testing of SD enhancements
+* Feature: API for the include/exclude module
+* Feature: API for the main ingredients module

 = 3.38.5 (2022-10-17) =
 * Feature [#1586](https://github.com/insideout10/wordlift-plugin/issues/1586): Improvements to the Ingredients feature.